-The words running through my head as I take another bite of the steak au poivre at Black Hide Steakhouse are ‘this is one of the best steaks I’ve eaten’.
+The words running through my head as I take another bite of the beef at Black Hide Steakhouse is ‘this is one of the best steaks in Brisbane’.
+This is one Brisbane steakhouse you really must try.

 Meltingly tender Angus eye fillet with a marble score of 3+, it comes accompanied by bone marrow removed from the bone onsite and wrapped in potato.
 I’m alternating between the marrow and the steak and combining the two, luxuriating in the smooth texture and greasy goodness against the buttery flesh.

-Handpicked by Stanbroke from their Queensland farms, the grain fed eye fillet was cooked medium rate on a Montague Broiler, a piece of cooking equipment imported from the US.
+Handpicked by Stanbroke from their Queensland farms, the grain-fed eye fillet was cooked medium rare on a Montague Broiler, a piece of cooking equipment imported from the US.
 Unfortunately, steak au poivre is no longer on the menu at Black Hide, but you can have the same 250gm Angus eye fillet for $52.50 with wagyu fat roasted potatoes and a choice of sauces.

 Black Hide Steakhouse is located in the position formerly occupied by Gambaro’s fish and chip outlet.
 As Black Hide Director John Gambaro admitted, the family knows plenty about seafood but opening a steakhouse was always going to be a challenge.